 Pennsylvania woman's lost keepsake necklace found in Iceland

-A Pennsylvania woman who lost a keepsake necklace during a trip to Iceland is getting it back because of an alert souvenir shop clerk and a 911 dispatcher.
-Ashley Fusco, of Pine Township, cherishes the necklace, which features the engraved fingerprints of her parents who were killed in a 2008 car crash.
+A Pennsylvania woman who lost a keepsake necklace during a trip to Iceland is getting it back because of an alert shopkeeper there and a 911 dispatcher in another part of the state.
+Ashley Fusco, of Pine Township, got the necklace which features fingerprint images from her parents who were killed in a 2008 car crash.

 |Title